sgravrock/jasmine.github.io/_faq/async/011-really-separate-channels.md

 ---

 You can convert both sides to promises, if they aren't already promises.
-Then use `Promise.race` to wait for whichever one settles first:
+Then use `Promise.race` to wait for whichever one is resolved or rejected first:

 ```javascript
 // in DataLoader.js